 While we were on the sand bar a boat with the French couple and a French speaking guide showed up a little way away and they splashed around a bit and left just ahead of us.

 The boatsman emerged from the bamboo thicket with a red frog on a banana leaf.
 More photos.
 He showed us some pictures of the remnants of some river steam boat boilers rotting on the riverbank further down the San Juan.
+He offered to take us there for a fee.
 Wasn’t really all that interested.
 Not much left of the boilers and declined even when he reduced the requested upcharge to our tour to the boilers.

 Back down the Bartolo to the military base for more paperwork and then up the Rio San Juan and up the rapids to the landing at El Castillo.
 Arrived pretty close to the agreed upon noon.
 I think he has done this before.

 We walked around town eventually making our way to the Posada del Rio and tried a repeat of yesterday’s lunch.
 Nope.
 Yes, we have no papayas.
 I had an omelette and then we walked to a smoothie shack and Juanita had her papaya smoothie.
 Then it was time to relax in our room.

 For supper we found the charcoal grill/ fritanga.
 The meat wasn’t finished cooking yet so we came back in half an hour.
 Juanita said her chicken had the best flavour ever and I said the same about the pork.
 All for about a quarter of the price of last night’s dinner.